dmsl/ecocharge/README.md

 Contact: ecocharge@cs.ucy.ac.cy

 ### Preface
-EcoCharge, is a novel framework designed to optimize electric vehicle (EV) charging by prioritizing environmentally friendly chargers that maximize renewable energy use and minimize CO2 emissions.
+EcoCharge is a novel framework designed to optimize electric vehicle (EV) charging by prioritizing environmentally friendly chargers that maximize renewable energy use and minimize CO2 emissions.
 It employs a Continuous k-Nearest Neighbor (CkNN) search with Estimated Components to dynamically rank chargers based on factors like travel time, renewable energy availability, and charger occupancy.
 The EcoCharge algorithm integrates these parameters into an optimization task, presented through a user-friendly spatial application.

 We hope that you find our EcoCharge useful for your research and innovation activities.
 We would like to have your feedback, comments and remarks and of course any experiences and test results from your own experimental setups.
 Questions and feedback may be sent to ecocharge@cs.ucy.ac.cy

 Enjoy EcoCharge!

-The IMCF Team
+The EcoCharge Team

 Copyright (c) 2021, Data Management Systems Lab (DMSL), Department of Computer Science University of Cyprus.